ITI/pcesbld/docs/xlsxPCES.md

 ​								Figure 7: **pces** function classes

 We also include the class-dependent list of 'method codes' that the out-of-the-github-box version of **pces** contains.
 These place a key role in defining a function's response to an incoming message.
-In another document we (will) describe how a user can extend **pces** out-of-the-box behavior to include details that are special to the model, and/or should not be publically available through github.
-Part of that extension can be including additional entries into the tables indexed by the method codes.
+In another document [User-Extensions](#) we describe how a user can extend **pces** out-of-the-box behavior to include details that are special to the model, and/or should not be publically available through github.
+Part of that extension can include additional entries into the tables indexed by the method codes.

+As a final preliminary note, we point out that in the initializations to follow, every function can be tagged with list of arbitrary 'group names' that are defined by the user.
+One can think of these as user-defined group labels applied to the functions.
+The use of these is to make available to user-developed code a means of identifying functions that the user has tagged as being of particular interest.

 We now consider the initialization parameters, class by class.

 ##### start, finish

 Choices a modeler has when starting an execution thread include specification of the characteristics of the message that is carried through the thread.
 Those specifications include the initial message type, the size (in bytes) of the data frame that carries the message, and the size (in bytes) of the data packet being processed.
 These selections are found in the columns labeled 'msg type', 'pcktlen', and 'msglen', respectively.
 One may also specify a non-zero start time for executing the function, in the 'start time' column.
 A blank cell is permitted, and is interpreted as 0.0 .
 With an eye towards user extensions of the default start function methods, the start parameters include a string parameter 'data', which can carry whatever information that extension requires, provided it is serialized into string form and can be deserialized by the extension code.
 The boolean 'trace' column, when True, includes information about the start function execution in the output trace.
+If the user wishes to tag the function as member of one or more user-defined 'groups', they put the names of those groups in the 'groups' column.
+We could make that same observation for every one of the function classes to follow, but that would be overly redundant and we'll skip.
+We will show the group column in each case as a silent reminder.

 Figure 8 illustrates the fields for rows describing start functions, where the precise function is identified by its CmpPtn name and function label, and the other parameters just described are also given.